uwe-koeckemann/AIDDL/util/python/README.md

-#+TITLE: Utility library for AIDDL
+# Utility library for AIDDL

-* Remote Function Calls via gRPC
+##Remote Function Calls via gRPC

 Allows to connect cores implemented in different languages or running on different machines/processes.

-- Server :: Host locally registered functions
+- Server: Host locally registered functions
-- Client :: Create proxy function of remotely available functions
+- Client: Create proxy function of remotely available functions

-* Functions
+## Functions

-** Math
+### Math

 Library of common math functions that are not available in the core library.

-** Random
+###Random

 Common randomization functions.